Why risk management is more than updating a spreadsheet

 Risk management should never be a separate activity.
 To be effective, it has to be carried out proactively as part of day-to-day project delivery.
 It’s a core feature of Sharktower, but the principles of simple, accessible risk management can be applied to your team even if they don’t use Sharktower.

-Here are seven steps to help you manage risk in a more visible, connected way.
+Here are eight steps to help you manage risk in a more visible, connected way.

-1. Create risks early and throughout the entire project lifecycle
+1. Identify risks early and throughout the entire project lifecycle

 2. Capture enough information to describe the risk

 Capturing enough information about each identified risk is crucial to understand its potential impact on the project and developing effective mitigation strategies.
 It is recommended to describe the risk in a sentence or two, highlighting the potential impact and the actions you will take to mitigate it.

 To ensure that risks are well-documented, it is also important to include the risk impact date, the risk owner, and the impact itself.
 By using a high/medium/low scale for the likelihood and impact of the risk, you can prioritise risks and estimate the risk value as an actual time or cost.